Fort Pitt Provincial Park: Depletion of bison

 In 1873, the bison market came to an abrupt end when Fort Pitt, once one of the most reliable sources of provisions in the Saskatchewan District, all but collapsed.
 The demands of numerous HBC and NWC trading companies along Saskatchewan waterways in the 1800s significantly depleted the once well established bison population.
 With completion of the US Union Pacific Railroad in 1869, between 1868 and 1881 an estimated 31,000,000 bison were killed, mostly as a result of trade in bison hide and sport hunting in the United States.
-Despite every exertion being made by the officer in charge of the post, who sent staff to follow up and traffic wherever Indians or buffalo could be found, parties returned from the South Branch territories empty handed.
-After the bison were gone, almost five-sixths of the provisions brought to the post had to come from the hands of independent parties who were forced to travel staggering distances to obtain such resources.
+Despite every exertion being made by the officer in charge of the post, who sent staff to follow up and traffic wherever Natives or buffalo could be found, parties returned empty handed from the South Branch territories.
+After the bison were gone, almost five-sixths of the provisions brought to the post arrived via independent parties who travelled long distances.
 Purchases of these crucial resources soon became "a heavy expense" on the post.
-Meanwhile, the rest of the upper Saskatchewan posts were still able to meet the demands of the HBC.
+Meanwhile, the rest of the upper Saskatchewan posts were satisfying the needs of HBC posts.

+Impact on Indigenous peoples

 The economic and social impact the depletion of bison left on Indigenous tribes was devastating.

-Impact on Indigenous peoples

 After the disappearance of bison in the lands surrounding Fort Pitt, Indigenous peoples attempted agriculture to provide food for their families.
 Their initial farming attempts failed because when choosing reserve land, chiefs had shown a decided preference for rolling, heavily wooded terrain that was better suited for traditional pursuits such as hunting and gathering than raising crops.
 Government authorities attributed this sorry outcome to "Indian idleness" rather than environmental circumstances.
 The agricultural aid promised in treaties such as implements, animals, and seeds was also slow in coming and inadequate.
 The government of Canada expected the Indian adoption of agriculture to be an overnight success on the Indian reserves and was more concerned with saving money than providing necessary assistance.
 As the trade and resources dwindled surrounding Fort Pitt, the federal government came to resent its existing treaty obligations.
 In particular, they came to resent the cost of feeding starving Indians and balked at assuming additional duties.
 Many even questioned why money should be spent on keeping a dying race alive.
 Canadian government officials adopted a "submit or starve" technique in an attempt to force Indigenous people into forfeiting rights, signing treaties, and moving onto reserves.
 Big Bear resisted signing the treaty, then moved his band onto a reserve near Fort Pitt.